AideenM12/Joyce-English-School-MS4/TESTING.md

 -— **Course Page/ Exam Course Page** —

 **Description**
-Verify that the Courses and Exam Courses page function as expected.
+Verify that the Courses and Exam Courses pages function as expected.

 **Steps**
 1. Open your web browser of choice.